HertieDataScience/SyllabusAndLectures/README.md

 - [d3.js](http://d3js.org/)

 - Sigal, Mathew.
 2011.
-[Make it Pretty: An Introduction to Graphical Post-Processing with Adobe Illustrator](http://www.psych.yorku.ca/quantmethods/BrownBag/Sigal-2011-Post-Processing-Handouts.pdf).
+[Make it Pretty: An Graphical Post-Processing with Adobe Illustrator](http://www.psych.yorku.ca/quantmethods/BrownBag/Sigal-2011-Post-Processing-Handouts.pdf).
 Presentation to York University Department of Psychology Quantitative Methods Brownbag.

 ## Part V: Collaborative research project

+## Week 11: Prepare collaborative research project

 We will bring together all of the tools we have learned to conduct an original collaborative and reproducible research project.
 You will present the results from the project in multiple mediums including as a paper, a presentation to the class, and a website.
 The project should ideally be the starting point of your thesis.

-### Week 11: Prepare collaborative research project
+Week 11 is an opportunity for you to work on your project and ask questions/get immediate feedback from the instructor/classmates.

-### Week 12: Present Results
+## Week 12: Present Results